2011 MLS Cup playoffs

-The 2011 MLS Cup Playoffs was the sixteenth post-season tournament culminating the Major League Soccer regular season.
-The tournament began on October 26 with the play-in round and concluded on November 20 with the championship match.
+The 2011 MLS Cup playoffs was the sixteenth post-season tournament culminating the Major League Soccer regular season.
+The tournament began on October 26 with the play-in round and concluded on November 20 with MLS Cup.
 It was the first playoff series to include ten clubs, two more than the traditional eight.
 Six of the ten teams earned a direct bye into the conference semifinals, while the four wildcard teams played a single-elimination match to earn a berth into the conference semis.
-These eight clubs played in a single-elimination tournament en route to playoffs championship MLS Cup 2011, which doubles as the league championship for the 2011 MLS season altogether.
+These eight clubs played in a single-elimination tournament en route to playoffs championship MLS Cup 2011, which doubled as the league championship for the 2011 MLS season altogether.

 The defending MLS Cup champions were the Colorado Rapids, who beat FC Dallas 2–1 in the 2010 championship.

-As the preliminary round was eliminated from the CONCACAF Champions League, both finalists directly entered 2012–13 CONCACAF Champions League Group Stage, along with the Supporters' Shield winner for the regular season and the 2011 U.S. Open Cup champion.
+As the preliminary round was eliminated from the CONCACAF Champions League, both finalists directly entered the 2012–13 CONCACAF Champions League group stage, along with the Supporters' Shield winner for the regular season and the 2011 U.S. Open Cup champion.
 However, none of these berths were available to the league's two Canadian teams, which instead participated in the Canadian Championship for that country's single berth in the CONCACAF Champions League.